circleci/circleci-docs/jekyll/_cci2/artifacts.md

 curl https://circleci.com/api/v1.1/project/:vcs-type/:username/:project/latest/artifacts?circle-token=:token
 ```

-You can read more about using CircleCI's api to interact with artifacts in our [API reference guide](https://circleci.com/docs/api/#artifacts)
+You can read more about using CircleCI's API to interact with artifacts in our [API reference guide](https://circleci.com/docs/api/#artifacts).

 Placeholder   | Meaning                                                                       |
 --------------|-------------------------------------------------------------------------------|